carlosvin/carlosvin.github.io/posts/creating-custom-maven-plugin.rst

         <version>1</version>
     </dependency>

-2. Setup the sisu-maven-plugin to index the JSR-330 components you want made available to Maven.
+2. Set up the sisu-maven-plugin to index the JSR-330 components you want made available to Maven.

 .. code:: xml